JeffersonLab/JANA2/docs/tutorial.rst

         }
     }

 As you can see, we do everything we can in parallel, before we lock our mutex.
-All we are doing for now is retrieve the Hit objects we Inserted earlier, however, as we will later see, virtually all of our per-event computations will be called from here.
-Remember that we should only access local variables and data retrieved from a JEvent at first, whereas after we lock the mutex, we are free to access our private member variables as well.
+All we are doing for now is retrieve the :py:func:`Hit` objects we :py:func:`Inserted` earlier, however, as we will later see, virtually all of our per-event computations will be called from here.
+Remember that we should only access local variables and data retrieved from a :py:func:`JEvent` at first, whereas after we lock the mutex, we are free to access our private member variables as well.

-We proceed to define our Init and Finish methods.
+We proceed to define our :py:func:`Init` and :py:func:`Finish methods`.
 The former zeroes out each bucket and the latter prints the heatmap to standard out as ASCII art.
-Note that if we want to output our results to a file all at once, we should do so in Finish.
-Finish will be called even if we forcibly terminate JANA with Ctrl-C. On the other hand, if we wanted to write to a file incrementally like we do with JCsvWriter, we can open it in Init, access it Process inside the lock, and close it in Finish.
+Note that if we want to output our results to a file all at once, we should do so in :py:func:`Finish`. :py:func:`Finish` will be called even if we forcibly terminate JANA with Ctrl-C. On the other hand, if we wanted to write to a file incrementally like we do with JCsvWriter, we can open it in :py:func:`Init`, access it :py:func:`Process` inside the lock, and close it in :py:func:`Finish`.

 .. code-block:: console